MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-app.md

   - ai-seo-date:11/07/2023
 ---

-# Extend the Sales app with partner applications (preview)
+# Extend Sales in Microsoft 365 Copilot with partner applications (preview)

 [!INCLUDE [production-ready-preview-dynamics365](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-The Sales app is an AI assistant that helps sales teams maximize productivity and close more deals.
+Sales in Microsoft 365 Copilot is an AI assistant that helps sales teams maximize productivity and close more deals.
 It brings sales insights and next-generation AI into the tools that you use daily, such as Outlook, Microsoft Teams, and other Microsoft 365 apps.

-Out of the box, the Sales app connects to customer relationship management (CRM) systems such as Salesforce Sales Cloud and Dynamics 365 Sales.
+Out of the box, the Sales app in Outlook and Teams connects to customer relationship management (CRM) systems such as Salesforce Sales Cloud and Dynamics 365 Sales.
 However, there is more to sales than just CRM.
 Sales teams often use specialized applications for account planning, prospecting, revenue intelligence, quoting, eSignature, and more.
 Customers and makers of sales applications can now bring data and insights from any of their applications into the Sales app experience.

 If you're a partner application developer, you can integrate your application with the Sales app to provide contextual insights and recommendations in the context of the seller's daily workflow in Teams and Outlook.

 This article provides guidance about how to extend the Sales app by using your application APIs.
 It provides the following information:

 - Capabilities that you can extend in the Sales app